 Please describe your interest in sitting on the CNPEA Board of Directors, as well as how you can contribute to the organization as a board member?

-Board of Directors Application

-2016 AGM

-Name:________________________

 One of the roles of the Board of Directors is information-sharing both with CNPEA and with your local communities, stakeholders, and partners, on current elder abuse initiatives, legislation, projects, activities and events.
 How would you be able to meet this objective?